return to Natural Dog Health Remedies

 As with humans, crash diets are not healthy.
 Aim for a gradual weight loss of 0.5% to 2% of body weight per week.
 If you can, weigh your dog weekly to monitor her weight loss.

-Feed your dog a nutritious, low-fat, high-protein diet that provides about two-thirds of the calories needed to maintain your dog's ideal weight.
-Avoid poor-quality commercial dry foods that are high in carbohydrates, which can contribute to weight gain.
+Instead of a "prescription low-fat weight-loss" diet, your dog will be much better off if fed a nutritious, low-fat, high-quality, high-protein diet, preferably home made, that provides about two-thirds of the calories needed to maintain your dog's ideal weight.

 Feeding your dog a proper diet is important.
 It is equally important to feed your dog on a proper schedule.
 Avoid "free feeding" (leaving food available all the time) because free feeding contributes to obesity and also a number of other health problems.